 Market launch: November

-In mid-class, too, BMW is bringing out a pure e-model: The i4 launches as a gran coupé and is also set to come in an M-Sport version.
+In the mid-range class, too, BMW is bringing out a pure e-model: The i4 launches as a gran coupé and is also set to come in an M-Sport version.
 Here, too, BMW are promising great range, of up to 590 kilometers.